PowerMeMobile/alley_dto/README.md

 # Alley DTO

-This app is a set of DTO records that used by OpenAlley app (kelly, funnel, just, soap_srv, k1api).
+This app is a set of DTO records that used by PowerAlley gateway (kelly, funnel, just, soap_srv, oneapi_srv, mm_srv, email2sms).

 The list of available DTO you can find in:

+- common_dto.hrl
 - funnel_dto.hrl
 - just_dto.hrl
-- k1api_dto.hrl

 ### Example